BernardoSoD/CompareFolders/README.md

 ```
 Example:
 `` python Scanner.py "C:\Program Files\Git" `` \
-It will generate a .txt file called "saida.txt" where each line is a relative path (to the path you chose) and the size of the file in Bytes.
+It will generate a .txt file called "saida.txt" where each line is a relative path of the file (to the path you chose) and the size of the file in Bytes.

 Known issues: